About This Listing

 Play hard, see the sights, go to meetings or medical appointments, put in a day on the slopes, or just meander the back roads and rivers of this beautiful part of Vermont, and then return home for a peaceful and quiet rest in your own comfortable little space.

 Children are more than welcome in this space - with advance notice toys, games and snacks will be provided.

 This home is a welcoming space and is lgbtq friendly.

 There is nothing fancy here, but there is all that you need - that's why it feels like home.

 Please make yourself at home, relax, and thoroughly enjoy your visit.
 My home is your home away from home, and I want you to have everything you need.
 If you can't find something you need, please feel free to ask.
 Please feel free to enjoy the front porch, or stroll around the grounds and the gardens.
-If you dare, you are welcome to take a dip in the small pond.
 Come and go as you please, and have as much privacy as you want.
 I will be around or at work, but easily reached by cell phone, and always available for a chat when I am home.
 Please, no smoking anywhere on the property.

 Beautiful area and clean, well-appointed space.
 We loved hanging out on the porch with coffee in the morning and the close proximity to Woodstock.
 We'd love to stay here again.